Castlemaine

 How has employment changed recently in the suburb of Castlemaine?

-Over the past year to December 2025, the suburb of Castlemaine has experienced employment growth, with total employment increasing while the labour force increased.
+Over the past year to December 2025, the suburb of Castlemaine has experienced a decline in employment, with total jobs decreasing while the labour force increased.
 As a result, the unemployment rate has rise.
 By comparison, Regional Vic. saw employment decreased and its unemployment rate dropped.

 What is the workforce participation rate in the suburb of Castlemaine?